austBrink/SimpleCalc1.0/README.md

 # SimpleCalc1.0

 Thanks for stopping by!

-This was my first official mini project to make a GUI equipped program in JAVA using JAVAFX.
+This little programming demo was a first time java project by myself along with Phoenix Franco (github.com/ProjectsByPhoenix).
+Phoenix was very helpful in first tests, mapping out logic, and writing/implementing his own code.

 There are a number of future objectives for this project.
 However, let this serve as a very basic experiment with implementing JAVAFX GUI.